-- Combing and brushing– The dead skin cells themselves are shed around the duration of a month in people without dandruff.
-While for people with dandruff, dead skin cells are shed every 2-7 days.
+- Combing and brushing– Not combing or brushing your hair regularly can cause dandruff.
+Dead skin cells themselves shed in around a month in people without dandruff, while for people with dandruff, dead skin cells shed every 2-7 days.
 Dead skin cells aren’t as visible as flakes and neither do they stick to your hair because they aren’t combined with the oil on your scalp.
-This is why regular combing or brushing your hair can get rid of dead skin cells, thus stopping them from further becoming flakes.
-Although overdoing this can irritate the scalp if you have dry skin, so make sure to moderate.
-(2)
+This is why regular combing or brushing of your hair can get rid of dead skin cells, thus stopping them from further becoming flakes.
+Overdoing this can irritate your scalp if you have dry skin, so make sure to moderate.

 - Sensitivity to hair styling and products- This is not something that causes dandruff, but it plays a role in worsening the condition, or making it more difficult to get rid of.
 Styling which includes heat could increase the number of dead skin cells that accumulate in your hair.
 If you don’t comb it out regularly it could form cluster resulting in dandruff.
 Sometimes the products that are used on your hair like the gel based one can contain dirt, skin cells and oil.
 If these products are not removed properly it could result in forming dandruff.
 Make sure to shampoo your hair thoroughly and get rid of any residual product that might remain in your hair.

-Dandruff isn’t caused by poor hygiene almost 50% (6)of us are allergic to the yeast on our scalp.
+Dandruff isn’t caused by poor hygiene; many of us are allergic to the yeast on our scalp.
 What we could do is take precautionary measures to help keep a balance.
 Things like combing your hair, are everyday activities that don’t take up much of your time and help in keeping it under control.

 By maintaining a healthy diet and doing simple things like washing and combing your hair, dandruff could be easily taken care of.
 However, if you feel like nothing is helping, its best to visit a dermatologist.
 Lastly, don’t let it cause more stress by affecting your confidence.